virtualcodewarrior/syntax-highlight/README.md

-this is forked from [https://github.com/Syntax-Highlight](https://github.com/Syntax-Highlight)
+this is forked from [https://github.com/syntaxhighlighter](https://github.com/syntaxhighlighter)

 No development has happened on the parent project for several years and the version located at that repo is currently not building.
 I liked this syntax highlighter, but I don't like builds in my web projects, so this will remove any required build steps and replaces them with one optional minify build step.
 I also converted it in a mono repo which makes it easier to fork this.
 I also reduced the dependencies because I don't need webpack etc.
 This does mean however that it will only support 'modern' browsers (i.e., anything released in the last 2 years).
-The optional build step is only needed when you want to minify the code, else you can just import ./src/syntax-highlight.js directly.
+The optional build step is only needed when you want to minify the code, else you can just import ./src/syntaxhighlight.js directly.
 This code is compatible with es6 import only unless you use something like webpack to make it compatible with older (non standard) importing schemes.
 I didn't test if this works in node if you want to use it with some kind of server side rendering, but it should work if using the brushes directly.

-# Syntax-Highlight
+# syntaxhighlight

 Syntaxhighlighter used to be THE client side highlighter for the web and web-apps!
 It's been around since 2004 and it's used virtually everywhere to seamlessly highlight code for presentation purposes.
 However, it has had no major development happen to it in the last 6 years and has fallen into disrepair.
 It no longer builds and any PRs going back to 2013 have not been merged.